Towards Context-aware Reasoning-enhanced Generative Searching in E-commerce: Experiments

 \subsection{Generalizability on Insufficient Context}

-In this section, we investigate the generalizability of the proposed CRS framework under insufficient user context.
-Specifically, users are grouped into three categories according to the number of their historical queries, representing varying degrees of contextual sufficiency.
-We then compare the performance of CRS with BGE, DSI, and LatentR3 to examine how explicit context-aware reasoning benefits users with limited interaction history.
+In this section, we further investigate the generalization capability of the proposed CRS framework under scenarios with insufficient user context.
+Specifically, users in the All-100K dataset are partitioned into three groups based on the number of their historical queries, representing varying levels of contextual availability ranging from cold-start to context-rich users.
+We compare CRS with representative matching-based and generative baselines, including BGE, DSI, and LatentR3, to examine how explicit context-aware reasoning benefits users with limited interaction history.
 The results are illustrated in Figure~\ref{fig:cold_start}.

-From the figure, we can first observe that the matching-based BGE model achieves similar performance across all user groups, reflecting its limited sensitivity to contextual richness and indicating the semantic uniformity of the queries.
-Besides, LatentR3 consistently outperforms DSI, highlighting the necessity of incorporating contextual signals in e-commerce search scenarios.
-More importantly, the proposed CRS framework delivers substantial gains over baselines models in all user groups.
-Notably, the results suggest that it excels at boosting the recommendation performance for cold-start users, achieving a relative performance boost of \textbf{8.55\%}.
-This result suggests that the explicit reasoning process in CRS enables the model to better infer user intent and uncover latent preferences even from insufficient contextual information.
+As shown in the figure, the matching-based BGE model exhibits relatively stable performance across all user groups, suggesting that it is largely insensitive to the amount of available user context and primarily relies on query–item semantic similarity.
+This behavior also reflects the semantic homogeneity of user queries in the dataset.
+In contrast, LatentR3 consistently outperforms DSI across all groups, highlighting the importance of incorporating richer contextual signals for modeling user intent in e-commerce search scenarios.

+Furthermore, the proposed CRS framework consistently achieves substantial improvements over all baseline models for users at different context levels.
+Notably, CRS demonstrates a pronounced advantage in cold-start settings, achieving a relative performance gain of \textbf{8.55\%} for users with minimal historical interactions.
+This observation indicates that the explicit reasoning mechanism in CRS enables more effective inference of user intent and latent preferences by leveraging structured reasoning over limited contextual evidence, rather than relying solely on surface-level query–item correlations.
+Overall, these results validate the robustness and practical applicability of CRS, particularly in real-world scenarios where user context is often sparse or incomplete.